The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Protection Profile Requirements

-Data classifications align with campus policy "protection profile requirements", a list of security controls that are required for each protection level.
+Data classifications align with security controls that are required for each protection level.
 The "protection profile" is also determined by the type of device and its use, as well as the protection level.

 These security control requirements are found in the UC Berkeley Minimum Security Standard for Electronic Information (MSSEI), an important reference guide for IT support personnel and staff who are responsible for the handling of protected campus data.